snowflakecorp/Snowpark_DataScience_HOL/PreWorkForSnowflakeTeam/README.md

 - Update line 34 based on the number of attendees.
 - Update line 35 with the password to assign to each workshop attendee.

+# Step 4: Ensure the Python environment is correctly configured
+Select **one Python environment** and validate it works correctly.

+Preferred notebooks include Snowflake Notebooks and Hex.
+Please note that Snowflake Notebooks and Hex have all the required packages pre-installed.
+They offer simpler user authentication.
+There are no headaches with local environments.
+They are great for large audiences.

+If Hex is the selected workshop Python environment, please connect with [Ariel Zahler](aharnik@hex.tech) or [Armin Efendic](aefendic@hex.tech) for creating your **dedicated hands-on-lab Hex instance**.
+This will ensure **GDPR complicance** and **no data leakage** relative to attendee names or email addresses. **Plan ahead**, it still requires some planning to ensure attendees can successfully sign into Hex, duplicate the notebook, and successfully run the Hex notebooks.

+Alternatively, you could select Visual Studio Code, Jupyter or another Python IDE of their choice.
+Please see this [yaml file](https://github.com/snowflakecorp/Snowpark_DataScience_HOL/blob/main/.github/repo_meta.yaml) for all the required Python and Snowpark packages to be conda or pip installed in the customer Python environment using VS Code/Jupyter/etc.

-# Step 3 (Optional): Create a BUDGET and/or RESOURCE MONITOR to ensure healthy adoption of this Snowpark Immersion Day Asset
+# Step 5 (Optional): Create a BUDGET and/or RESOURCE MONITOR to ensure healthy adoption of this Snowpark Immersion Day Asset
 Create Budget using Snowsight GUI:

 <img src="https://github.com/snowflakecorp/Snowpark_DataScience_HOL/assets/120119246/3d36e224-2008-405b-8bab-7234d6ebf249" width="600">